benjaminfunk47/Microsoft-Stock-Forecasting/README.md

 # Data Preparation
 Before creating a model to make forecasts, I need to fill in the missing data for weekend days (so that our dataset is continuous) by forward filling (copying the last known data to fill the gaps) as well as removing the time information as the data is always recorded as the same time.
 I also added the "Average" and "Net" columns like I did for the visualizations.
 I thought "Net" might be useful in the forecasting prediction if the model was to use features other than datetime ones in its predictions.
 I made all these changes and saved the CSV using a Jupyter Notebook file.
 I also did a similar process with the second dataset that was to be used for comparing the model's forecast to the real numbers.
 I forward filled the weekend days and created an "Average" column using the "High" and "Low" columns.
 Any numbers with decimals exceeding the hundredth decimal place were rounded to two decimal places.

+While visualizations into the features "Open", "Close", "High", "Low", "Volume", "Net" are interesting, they cannot be used to train the model.
+The first four have correlations with the target, the "Average" column.
+Training with correlated features will lead to the model learning to predict a number near to these values.
+The "Average" column will be used as the target as we want to be forecast the stock price for the next 6 months and this feature serves as a balanced feature of the stock price for each day.
+The "Net" and "Volume" columns are also interesting to look at but wouldn't help much in training as having the net or volume from 6 months prior likely won't help much in forecasting.

 # Forecasting with XGBoost Regressor
 Now it's time to discuss the creation of the XGBoost model, training, and evaluation.
 Let's go through the steps I took:

 ![Code image](forecastingimages/df.JPG)
 - I took a look at the cleaned dataset to make sure everything was in order.